MojosBeans100/DunkeldFitnessCentre/README.md

 ### As a new user:

 * I would like to find out if this gym is a suitable location for me to attend everyday on my way home from work
-    > The location if the gym is clear from the Homepage which names the town in the title, there is a footer on each page which displays the address, and the About Us page displays this information as well as a Google Map of the gym location.
+    > The location of the gym is clear from the Homepage which names the town in the large centered title, there is a footer on each page which displays the address, and the About Us page displays this information as well as a Google Map of the gym location.

 * I would like to find out what classes they have and how frequently they run
     > From the Classes page, I can cleary see that classes run 3 days per week, and that there is a choice of 4 classes.